SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

 └───────────────┘
 ```

-This bootchain is complicated, but does not touch the original OpenWRT install,
+This bootchain is complicated, but it doesn't affect the original OpenWRT
-and able to dual-boot Debian as well.
+installation and allows dual-booting Debian as well.
-First, the stock OpenWRT u-boot booted, which is only chainload the forked u-boot
-with PCIe, EXT4 and EFI boot support.
+First, the stock OpenWRT u-boot booted, which only chainloads the forked u-boot with PCIe, EXT4, and EFI boot support.
-For convenience, this u-boot binary placed into a USB flashdrive, so it can be replaced easily if needed.
+For convenience, this u-boot binary is placed on a USB flash drive, so it can be replaced easily if needed.
-Next, with EFI boot this boots the GRUB installed by Debian.
+Next, with EFI boot, this boots the GRUB installed by Debian.
-Previously we modified the `grub.cfg` so now it can load the kernel and boot the system.
+Previously, we modified `grub.cfg` so that it can now load the kernel and boot the system.

-To achieve this, we need the following new, persistent u-boot environment config.
+To achieve this, we need the following new, persistent u-boot environment configuration.

 ```bash
 setenv bootmenu_11 'Chainload from u-boot from USB.=run boot_usb_chain ; run bootmenu_confirm_return'